rafeeah123/medical_data_project/README.md

 ## Learnings:

-1.OCR (Optical Character Recognition): Utilized OCR techniques to extract text from images, enabling conversion of medical documents into machine-readable formats.
+1.OCR: OCR techniques to extract text from images, enabling conversion of medical documents into machine-readable formats.

 2.Computer Vision: Developed skills in image preprocessing, enhancement, and feature extraction using OpenCV library for better readability and analysis of medical documents.